BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 from the start of the battle which gun you'll receive.

 ### Exceptions

+* Some chests are likely to spawn weapons+shields still, or at least I'm not specifically removing those loot drops from the containers.
+This list is unlikely to be exhaustive, and I haven't really tested many of these to find
+  out:
+  * Roland's Chest in Sanctuary will probably contain actual gear.
+  * Dice Chests (from the Tiny Tina DLC) - weapons will be sparse enough during that DLC as it is.
+  * Chests which were hardcoded to give specific gear should still provide that
+    gear:
+    * Shotgun chest at the end of Windshear Waste
+    * Slag Gun chest in the Wattle Gobbler Headhunter Pack

 * Doc Mercy has to be using an E-Tech blaster for Medical Mystery to make sense, so I've chosen to keep that rather than having him use an Infinity